Brazil wonders about whereabouts of vaccine mascot

 Gotinha changed that and, due to his success, he has since made regular appearances to warn about the importance of preventing measles, tuberculosis, whooping cough, diphtheria and, most recently, COVID-19.

 But the last time Gotinha was seen publicly in a ceremony in Brasilia was Dec.
-16, launching the national vaccination program in the capital Brasilia.
+16, launching the national vaccination program.
 The character, much beloved by children, declined Bolsonaro’s attempted handshake in the name of social distancing.

 Da Silva, a leftist who is Bolsonaro’s rival, presented his own theory about what happened to Gotinha: “Bolsonaro fired him, because he thought he was from the Workers’ Party.”